Battle of the Denmark Strait: Opening moves

 Prince of Wales struck her target first.
 She would ultimately hit Bismarck three times.
 One shell struck the commander's boat and put the seaplane catapult amidships out of action (the latter damage not being discovered until much later, during an attempt to fly off the ship's War Diary on the eve of her final battle).
 The second shell passed through the bow from one side to the other without exploding.
 The third struck the hull underwater and burst inside the ship, flooding a generator room and damaging the bulkhead to an adjoining boiler room, partially flooding it.
 The last two hits caused damage to Bismarcks machinery and medium flooding.
 The hit also severed a steam line and wounded five of Bismarcks crew by scalding.
 The damage to the bow cut access to 1000 LT of fuel oil in the forward fuel tanks, caused Bismarck to leave an oil slick and reduced her speed by 2 kn.
 Bismarck was soon listing 9° to port and lost 2 m of freeboard at her bow.

 A modern reconstruction showing a 14-inch shell from HMS Prince of Wales penetrating Bismarcks bow.

-The Germans held their fire until 05:55, when both German ships fired on Hood.
-Lütjens did not immediately give the order to begin firing.
-Bismarcks first gunnery officer, Korvettenkapitän Adalbert Schneider, asked "Frage Feuererlaubnis?"
+The Germans opened fire after the first salvo fired by Hood, with Bismarck firing, followed by Prinz Eugen when both German ships fired on Hood.
+British sources state that Bismarck opened fire at approximately 05:53.
+Prinz Eugen's War Diary implies an open fire time for Bismarck of 05:55 and definitely states 05:55 for Prinz Eugen.
+Bismark made a radio signal at 05:52 stating: "...am in a fight with two heavy units".
+Lütjens may not have immediately given the order to begin firing: Bismarcks first gunnery officer, Korvettenkapitän Adalbert Schneider, asked "Frage Feuererlaubnis?"
 (Permission to open fire?) several times without receiving a response, until the captain of Bismarck, Kapitän zur See Ernst Lindemann, impatiently responded: "Ich lasse mir doch nicht mein Schiff unter dem Arsch wegschießen.
 Feuererlaubnis!"
 (I'm not letting my ship get shot out from under my arse.
 Permission to fire!)

 A shell hit Hoods boat deck, starting a sizable fire in the ready-use 4 in ammunition store, but this fire did not spread to other areas of the ship or cause the later explosion.
 It is possible that Hood was struck again at the base of her bridge and in her foretop radar director.
 There has been contention over which German vessel struck Hood; Prinz Eugen (Kapitän zur See Helmuth Brinkmann), was firing at Prince of Wales, following an order from the fleet commander.
 The Gunnery Officer of Prinz Eugen, Paul Schmalenbach is quoted as saying that Prinz Eugens target was Hood.